TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/012 Add Page to NavMenu.md

 Now, you can also delete the two files, Counter.razor and FetchData.razor, from the Pages directory.

 Let us leave the Index.razor, so we have some kind of home page.

+###
+Verify everthing still works, and that you now have your new nav-item in the left side menu.
+You don't need to run the Web API for this.